Without a doubt . . .

 And called it "macaroni."13

---Joseph Mussulman; rev. 05/031.
+--Joseph Mussulman; rev. 05/03; 10/141.
 Dictionary of the Vulgar Tongue.
 A Dictionary of Buckish Slang, Universal Wit, and Pickpocket Eloquence (1811; facsimile.
 Northfield, Illinois: Digest Books, 1971).
-Doodle--A silly fellow, or noodle; see Noodle.
-Noodle--A simpleton, foolishness.
-(Think of the comic strip, "Beetle Bailey.")
+A Doodle was "a silly fellow, or noodle."
+A Noodle was a simpleton, or foolish fellow.

 2. Ibid.
 "Oatmeal and milk boiled to a moderate thickness, and eaten with sugar and butter.
 Figuratively, a wet, muddy road: as, The way through Wandsworth is quite a hasty pudding.
 To eat hot hasty pudding for a laced hat, or some other prize, is a common feat at wakes and fairs."